 Now the dark is creeping in, ‘Dark Web Groomer’ is menacing.
 It contrasts the days when children ‘played out’ and could run away from danger, and now when they go on the web, approached by faceless strangers -’He’s 53, not 15, chatting to, someone he shouldn’t’.

 I am not entirely sure what to make of ‘Crooked Flowers’.
-It takes a long while to reach the reach the words.
+It takes a long while to reach the words.
 It sort of noodles along with some spoken bits, guitar and synth until the vocals come in.
 The noodling is great but I can’t help feeling it goes on slightly too long.
 The problem is that I just know that by say the third time I listen to the album it’ll be one of my favourite tracks.

 UPDATE: Having listened to this track a second time, I’ve changed my mind, the intro isn’t too long, it’s just a tease for the rest of the song.
 It’s worth waiting for that.